cosmos/cosmos-sdk/docs/architecture/adr-003-subaccounts.md

 **Other changes**

-We will add an invariant check for the `ModuleMultiAccount` `GetCoins()` function, which will iterate over all SubAccounts to see if the sum of the `ModuleAccount` balances equal the passive tracking which is returned in `GetCoins()`
+We will add an invariant check for the `ModuleMultiAccount` `GetCoins()` function, which will iterate over all SubAccounts to see if the sum of the `ModuleAccount` balances equals the passive tracking which is returned in `GetCoins()`

 Bank Keepers `SetCoins()` function will be updated to return an error instead of calling panic on the account's SetCoins error.